 8.6.
-The disciplinary procedure
+The procedure disciplinary

-Disciplinary proceedings are handled by the CEO (as the original employer), with the operational support of the relevant corporate function.
-It is initiated at the instigation of the heads of corporate offices or the Supervisory Board.
-If the proceedings are initiated at the input of a corporate office, there is a preliminary "pre-investigation" phase conducted by the Supervisory Board, which, within 30 days, having carried out the appropriate checks, orders:
+Disciplinary proceedings are handled by the Chief Executive Officer (as the original employer), with the operational support of the head of Human Resources.
+It is initiated at the instigation of the heads of company Departments or the Supervisory Board.
+If the proceeding is initiated at the input of a Company Department, there is a preliminary "pre-investigation" phase conducted by the Supervisory Board, which, within 30 days, having carried out the appropriate checks, orders:

-dismissal, with written reasons, if the report turns out to be unfounded;
+- dismissal, with written reasons, if the report turns out to be unfounded; - or - The continuation of the proceedings to the pre-trial stage.

-or

-• The continuation of the proceedings to the pre-trial stage.

-If the proceedings are hinged on the impetus of the Supervisory Board, the preliminary investigation phase is carried out directly.
-The CEO proceeds to the specific and written contestation of the disciplinary offence; the subsequent preliminary phase is instructed by the competent corporate function, possibly with the support of the Supervisory Board and/or the assistance of external consultants.
+If the proceedings are hinged at the instigation of the Supervisory Board, the preliminary investigation phase is carried out directly.
+The Managing Director proceeds to the specific and written notification of the disciplinary offence; the subsequent preliminary phase is instructed by the head of Human Resources, possibly with the support of the Supervisory Board and/or the assistance of external consultants.
 Following the dispute, an adequate period of time must be guaranteed for the preparation of the defense in line with the provisions of the relevant collective bargaining agreement.
 The preliminary investigation must be concluded within 45 days from the notification of the offence, unless a longer period is necessary due to the complexity of the investigations, not exceeding three months in any case.
-This phase must include the hearing of the person concerned and, if necessary, of the hierarchical superior and the head of the relevant corporate office.
-If the disciplinary offence is found to have been committed, the CEO shall impose the disciplinary sanction by means of a reasoned measure, after hearing the opinion of the Supervisory Board, the corporate function responsible for Human Resources and the hierarchical superior, if any, of the offender.
+This phase must include the hearing of the person concerned and, if necessary, of the hierarchical superior and the head of the relevant company management.
+If the disciplinary offence is ascertained, the Chief Executive Officer shall impose the disciplinary sanction with a reasoned measure, after hearing the opinion of the Supervisory Board, the head of Human Resources and the hierarchical superior, if any, of the offender.
 Otherwise, the proceeding is closed with a measure, also reasoned, of dismissal.